State and Local Health Improvement Processes

 State Health Improvement Process

-In order to create a healthier State, the Maryland Department of Health and Mental Hygiene (DHMH) – otherwise known as the State Health Department, developed a State Health Improvement Process (SHIP).
-This process determines where we stand on health issues and then sets statewide health goals to be achieved by a certain date.
-The present goals are defined to be achieved by 2017.
-The SHIP includes 6 vision areas and 39 objectives that measure our health.
-Of the 39 measured objectives, Harford County is ranked as good or better than the State average in 23 of them, but worse in 16 of them.
+In order to create a healthier State, the Maryland Department of Health (MDH) developed a State Health Improvement Process (SHIP)to determine where we stand, as a state and as local jurisdictions, on 39 health objectives.
+This data is then used to set health goals aligned with Healthy People 2020, and develop a framework for local accountability.
+Of the 39 measured objectives, Harford County is ranked as good or better than the State average in 24 of them, but worse in 15.